artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 <p>desperate for their captains.
 (7.3–7)</p>
 </blockquote>

+There are many similes describing death.
+Here is a particularly powerful one:

 <blockquote class="poetry">
 <p>As a garden poppy, burst into red bloom, bends,</p>
 <p>drooping its head to one side, weighed down</p>